sage-code/maj/README.md

 **Notes:**

-* Script has a total of 27 symbols;
+* Script has a total of 28 symbols;
 * Script do not have uppercase letters;
 * Script is mapped 1:1 with the Latin print alphabet;
 * Script is using same punctuation marks as Latin;

 **Example:**

+* ɛნծα ნთღω ωღα ʓთდα ჵʚβთ ɚღ რαჟ;
+* esta sonu una zopa kibo yn maj;
 * this is an example written in maj;
-* ɛծα ნთღω ωღα ʓთდα ჵʚβთ ɚღ რαჟ;
-* eta sonu una zopa kibo yn maj;

 Read more: [Script details](script.md)

 **Tools:**

 There is a dual conversion tool from Latin to Maj script.
-This tool will help you to write maj.
-Once you have learned Maj script you can use the letters to take notes on a notepad.
+This tool will help you to write using Maj script.
+Once you have learned this script you can use it to take notes using Maj language.

 External tool: [Maj script converter](https://lingojam.com/MajScript)

-## Basics
+## Grammar

-Maj has reduced complexity compared to other Romance languages.
-Maj is more like English that also uses very short words.
+Maj has reduced complexity compared to other Romance languages: Spanish, Franch.
+It is more like English that also uses very short words.
 Actually some words are shorter in English than Maj.
-For example verbs: {do, go, be} are shorter than the respective Maj words: {faru, andu, sonu}.
+For example verbs: {do, go, be, is} are shorter than the respective Maj words: {faru, andu, sonu, sonu}.
+However Maj is simpler than English becouse one verb has only one single form and is always regular.

 **Read more about:** [basic grammar](basic.md)